 Even in 2021, women are still fighting to be seen as equals in a patriarchal society.
-Society has evolved greatly but women are still overlooked, and their responsibilities taken for granted because they are just “things that need to be done.”
-Be that as it may, there are brands who have recognized the value women offer when they’re trying to gain insight into the household’s wants and needs.
+Society has evolved greatly but women are still overlooked, and their responsibilities taken for granted because they are seen as “things that need to be done.”
+Be that as it may, there are brands that have recognized the value women offer when they’re trying to gain insight into the household’s wants and needs.
 These companies have realized the power of the woman as the head of the household.
 Instead of just having one job, these women assume various roles, including wife, leader, administrator, manager of family income, and – of course – mother.

 Mom Bloggers or MommyBloggers have been around since blogging became a thing in the early 2000s.
 Still, it wasn’t until the emergence of influencers and social media platforms that they were recognized as a source of information about family, motherhood, and homemaking from women who openly discuss the positives negatives of the “manosphere.”

 Brands that sell products and services for households can benefit greatly from building positive relationships with these influencers.
 Even so, finding the right influencer for your brand isn’t always easy.
-Pressfarm offers all clients access to a comprehensive media database where you can connect with more than 75,000 journalists, influencers and bloggers across industries.
+Pressfarm offers all clients access to a comprehensive media database where you can connect with more than 1 million journalists, influencers and bloggers across industries.

 As the administrator of the household, moms play a vital role in every aspect of the home, including shopping, preparation and serving of meals, selection and care of clothing, laundering, furnishing, and overall house maintenance.
 Because of this, they already have the ability to influence consumer behaviour even without writing anything down.
 Due to the need for information, women’s blogs about family and homemaking have become popular and cover a variety of topics.
-Content-based classifications can include academic, stay-at-home, crafty, “crunchy,” single parent, and health awareness.
+Popular categories include academic, stay-at-home, crafty, “crunchy,” single parent, and health awareness.
 While blogs still exist, some moms have looked to video blogging (vlogging), social media, and creating how-to guides to get their message out there.